 Content strategy

-Align campaigns, resources, and publishing cadence so marketing stays proactive instead of reactive.
+Align campaigns, resources, and publishing cadence so marketing stays proactive instead of reactive. social media content calendar is a core focus for this guide.

 Key takeaways